Skip to navigation Skip to content

 To check the end reason, see Centrelink Deductions Window Help.

-If unable to determine why the payment ended, check Cuba and Customer First documents to confirm.
+If unable to determine why the payment ended, check Cuba and Customer First documents.

-To resolve problems with automatic Centrelink deductions, see Table 4 or Table 5.
+To resolve problems with automatic Centrelink deductions, see Table 4.

 Contact the customer, establish their circumstances and negotiate payment.
 See Contact with Child Support customer and Debt repayment.